andrewalbers/CardCreator/README.md

 The Problem
 ===========

 Making changes to a lot of cards can be time-consuming if you are manually editing and saving each card separately.
-This program attempts to make this easier by using a customizable template file, so you can regenerate all cards instantly whenever you change the layout, add/remove design elements, or edit your art files and game text.
+CardCreator attempts to make this easier with a customizable template file, so you can regenerate all cards instantly whenever you change the layout, add/remove design elements, or edit your art files and game text.

 Setup
 =====